Kim, Carter power Michigan State's 45-14 win over Richmond

 Michigan State’s Nathan Carter (5) runs for a touchdown during the second half of an NCAA college football game against Richmond, Saturday, Sept.
 9, 2023, in East Lansing, Mich.
 Michigan State won 45-14.
 (AP Photo/Al Goldis)

 EAST LANSING, Mich.
-(AP) — Nathan Carter ran for 111 yards and three touchdowns and Noah Kim threw three scoring passes to lead Michigan State to an 45-14 victory over Richmond on Saturday.
+(AP) — Nathan Carter ran for 111 yards and three touchdowns and Noah Kim threw three scoring passes to lead Michigan State to a 45-14 victory over Richmond on Saturday.

 The Spartans’ defense also held the Spiders to 193 yards of total offense, including 75 yards rushing.